MRLintern/NavierStokes-2D-ChannelFlow/README.md

 ## TODO

-Tried running the application again some time away; problems reported so these will have to be fixed ASAP.
+Tried running the application again after some time away; problems r.e. saving output data; to be fixed ASAP.